CodeAnalyzerIS/custom-roslyn-rule-example/README.md

 - Severity

 All these properties are added for the customization through the config file.
-The DiagnosticId property indicates which ruleName should be used in the config file to configure and enable the rule.
+The RuleName property indicates which ruleName should be used in the config file to configure and enable the rule.

 To initialise the Options, Severity, and SupportedDiagnostic properties, we suggest creating a default constructor which initialises these properties.
 Other than our custom properties, you can follow the DiagnosticAnalyzer guidelines